Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mathematics.md

     * [tud.nonshared.R2021b.tar.gz](misc/tud.nonshared.R2021b.tar.gz)
     * [tud.nonshared.R2022a.tar.gz](misc/tud.nonshared.R2022a.tar.gz)

 Download the appropriate archive file and start MATLAB.
-The archive file should be untarred/unzipped in the location returned by calling
+The archive file should be extracted in the location returned by calling

 ```matlabsession